Need Help? Give us a call.

 Hopefully this guide has given you a pretty thorough understanding of why the Small Business Health Options Program is a great way to find, apply for, and manage the small business health insurance you need.

 Remember to communicate with your employees about their health care expectations and requirements, and don’t be afraid to use a broker or agent if you’re strapped for time!
-There’s definitely no shame in not wanting to handle health insurance paperwork on top of the rest of your small business ownership responsibilities.
+Let someone else handle health insurance paperwork for you while you focus on the rest of your small business ownership responsibilities.